• Products

 These queries return global context results because the results could potentially come from any project in the instance.

 Add the project clause into the queries.
-This will reduce the number of projects Jira Software will check permissions on.
+This will reduce the number of projects Jira will check permissions on.

 1 project = TIS OR issuetype = Bug